davidvgilmore/memex-modal-photobooth/README.md

 1. Run `bin/deploy-modal`

 > [!NOTE]
 > Your first call might be super duper slow because you have to download flux.
-To do this before training your lora, simply open your app in the browser: `https://YOUR_ORG_NAME--photobooth-server.modal.run/`
+To do this before training your lora, simply open your app in the browser and check the logs before training: `https://YOUR_ORG_NAME--photobooth-server.modal.run/`

 ## Creating your LoRA

-Create a `.zip` file of 8-10 photos of yourself and submit it to the `/lora` creation endpoint.
+Create a `.zip` file of 8-12 photos of yourself and submit it to the `/lora` creation endpoint.

 Set a subject name to be something unique and adjust the training prompt as you see fit.